 Hiking up Acatenango which towers above the landscape at 3976 m is undoubtedly the top activity to do while you’re in Antigua.
 Acatenango gives hikers a bird’s eye view of nearby Fuego Volcano which has been erupting on a near constant basis.
 The most recent eruptions were in June and November 2018 (two weeks before I hiked up).
 There are at least 37 volcanoes in Guatemala of which 3 are active.
 Pacaya, another active volcano, is also just a few km away.

 Day 1: At 8 am we were picked up from our hotel.
-We drove 23 km to the Mayan village of Soledad where the Acatenango trail starts.
-At the trail head, there are locals who rent out hiking sticks, gloves, beanies and even sell rum.
+Our group of 7 drove 23 km to the Mayan village of Soledad where the Acatenango trail starts.

 About 2 hours into our hike, we stopped for lunch, then made the final push of the day to our camp site.
 Luckily, our tents were already set up by our tour agency.
 After hiking for 4 hours that day, we relaxed and watched the sweeping views of the sun setting behind Fuego Volcano.